jkehinde/resturantReviews_NLP/README.md

 # Natural Language Processing - Resturant Reviews

 This is a NLP project which reads a tsv file, containing 1000 restaurant reviews(text).
-With the bag-of-words model, a classifier is used to tells whether the restuarant review is a good or bad review.
+With the bag-of-words model, a classifier is used to tells whether the restaurant review is a good or bad review.

 The python code is broken down into the following section: